 Where every aspect of the fine and decorative arts of the Baroque period had at its core an extreme solidity and heaviness, Rococo art , music and furniture had, as its basis, a lightness and fluidity which grew more pronounced as it progressed.
 Rococo forms in the decorative arts typically seem to float upwards in complex curvilinear patterns, defying both physical and emotional gravity.

+Women's clothing styles remained confining and cumbersome for most of the period.
 It is important to note that during this time, women's garments largely reflected their improving status in society.
 In the 1740's, imposing hoop skirts gave way to wide panniers, changing the shape and silhouette of the floor-length gowns that were commonplace.
 By the 1780's, the pannier itself disappeared, though still seen at high court functions, and bustle pads (bum-pads or hip-pads) were worn for a time.
 By 1790, skirts were still somewhat full, but they were no longer obviously pushed out in any particular direction.
 By 1795, waistlines were somewhat raised, preparing the way for the development of the empire silhouette.
 The usual fashion of the years 1750-1780 was a low-necked gown worn over a petticoat.
 If the bodice of the gown was open in front, the opening was filled in with a decorative stomacher, pinned to the gown over the laces or to the bodice beneath.
 Toward the 1770s, an informal alternative to the gown was a costume of a jacket and petticoat, based on working class fashion but executed in finer fabrics with a tighter fit.

 For underwear, a smock or chemise was worn with short or elbow-length sleeves and a low neckline.
 The long-waisted, heavily boned stays of the 1740's with their narrow back, wide front, and shoulder straps gave way by the 1760's to strapless stays which still were cut high at the arm pit, to encourage a woman to stand with her shoulders slightly back, a fashionable posture.
 The fashionable shape was to have smooth curves, a rather conical torso, with large hips.
 The waist was not particularly small.
 Many women's waists measure larger with stays than without.
 Stays were usually laced snugly, but comfortably; only those interested in extreme fashions laced very tightly!
 They offered back support, for heavy lifting, and poor and middle class women were able to work comfortably in them.
 As the relaxed, country fashion took hold in France, stays were replaced by an unboned or lightly boned quilted underbodice (corset) for all but the most formal court occasions.
 Free-hanging pockets were tied around the waist and were accessed through pocket slits in the side-seams of the gown or petticoat.
 Woolen waistcoats were worn over the stays or corset and under the gown for warmth, as were petticoats quilted with wool batting, especially in the cold climates of Northern Europe.